 nature.
 For I have the desire to do what is good, but I cannot carry it

 out" (Romans 7:18).
 I could write a whole book on just how toxic and evil this idea alone is; I hope to get the main important points across clearly to you here.
 This toxic idea is usually adopted by Pauline Christians with the sentiment that it is good because "it keeps us humble," i.e. avoiding pride by very regularly saying and praying that we're imperfect.
 And they do often mention this, it's practically a mantra for them, included in almost every prayer!
 This toxic and blasphemous idea corrupts the prayer, again, one very toxic idea, just like a toxic poison, can cause more harm than good, even when it is just a small percentage of the content overall.
 Yes it's true that pride is not good, but you don't have to believe in some irreparable genetic and moral flaw in order to not be prideful, an idea that, I hope you don't ignore, is actually satanic poison to your mind.
-And this poison has spread beyond Pauline Christians, it's become a belief for believers and non-believers, alike the latter often repeating the similar mantra "I'm only human," the implication being the same, that humans are inherently flawed.
+And this poison has spread beyond Pauline Christians, it's become a belief for believers and non-believers alike, the latter often repeating the similar mantras "I'm only human" and "Nobody's perfect," the implication being the same, that humans are inherently flawed.

 Secondly, Yehoshua called us to be perfect like our heavenly Father is perfect (Matthew 5:48), and so to say we can't do that is blasphemy against Yehoshua, and the Creator who directed him, who, don't forget, made us in His image (Genesis 1:27).
 Yehoshua came to set the captives of sin free, through teaching them the way out of that bondage, namely the Greatest Commandments.
 Any person that tells you that you can't become free from sin is in direct opposition to Yehoshua, whether they realize it or not.
 This idea of "inherent imperfection," that there is "nothing good in us," that "our inherent nature is sinful," is blasphemous too because it suggests that the Creator created evil (just as the Old Testament often seems to say, due to the same name, YHWH, being used both for the Creator and for Satan), which is a completely satanic idea; remember Satan was the accuser of God from the very beginning, accusing Him of doing evil when He had not done so.
 (Which is the same behavior of toxic/possessed people to this day, who slander good people while supporting bad people).
 Saul/Paul's teaching of "inherited sin," which most Christians translate to the extremely self-destructive belief that there is something fundamentally wrong with them, completely contradicts that we were made in the image of the perfectly good Creator.
 Inherited-sin doctrine is false and blasphemous, saying that each baby is inherently flawed, that the Creator is making evil in the world, and that the Creator is unjust, putting the blame on children for the sins of their parents.
 (This is also plainly refuted in Ezekiel 18:20).
 And since who we are is fundamentally a Holy Spirit made in God's image, inherited-sin doctrine is blasphemy against this Holy Spirit, and Jesus said that was an unforgivable sin (Matthew 12:31 & Mark 3:29).
 We can see the truth of that being "unforgivable" in that when we are believing in the lie of inherited-sin we can never follow the Greatest Commandments and align with God's will and grace fully, because we don't believe we can do it (as Saul/Paul also taught wrongly, the Commandments are just there to show our imperfection that we can't overcome).
-Inherited-sin doctrine sabotages (and ignores) Jesus' call to "be perfect, as your heavenly Father is perfect" (Matthew 5:48), whereby we can receive the Creator's full forgiveness and grace.
+Inherited-sin doctrine sabotages (and ignores) Jesus' call to be perfect whereby we can receive the Creator's full forgiveness and grace.
 Those who believe the lie that they can't stop sinning never will stop sinning, because of that belief/self-fulfilling prophecy; hence Saul can say other good and true things alongside this critically destructive lie, but the overall effect is evil, the overall effect is sabotaging your salvation.
 While we are still "loving and practicing the lie" (Revelation 22:15) of inherited-sin, we are kept "outside the gates."

 Thirdly, to believe this lie about ourselves is against healthy self-love, which is integral to the Greatest Commandments of Yehoshua.
 And the self-love of the Greatest Commandments is absolutely necessary to fulfill the Creator's calling for us, to fulfill His opportunities of grace (Kairos Moments) given to all of us, because those Divine opportunities require courage and boldness from us (Hebrews 4:16, Matthew 14:27 & Mark 6:50); and guess who tends to always lack courage and boldness?
 Those that believe the lie that there is something fundamentally wrong with them, just as Saul taught them; therefore believing in Saul's teaching completely sabotages the Creator's grace, and the Devil must certainly be very happy with that.